abeyonalaja/waste-tracking-service/docs/storyboards.md

-# Vision for digital waste tracking
+# Service vision – storyboard

 [View a visual image of the storyboard (.png file)](../wt-storyboard-carriers-receiver.png) described on this page.
 ## Scenario